SCRplayer2403theDev/SCRplayer2403theDev/README.md

 ## More About Me

-I am a developer developing using JavaScript (discord.js library), python (some things in python console) and lua (ROBLOX games.
+I am a developer developing using JavaScript (discord.js library), python (some things in python console) and lua (ROBLOX games).
 I am currently learning to make meshes using blender these days.
 I am also experienced in markdown and some parts of HTML.

 ## Ranks